This post and its photos may contain affiliate links, view our disclosure policy.

-Inside: What is inflexible thinking in kids, what are the behaviors associated with it, and how can we help?
+Inside: What is inflexible thinking in kids, what are its associated behaviors, and how can we help?

-As kids grow, they are continually learning new things that make them better at solving problems and thinking things through.
+As kids grow, they continually learn new things that make them better at solving problems and thinking through things.

 Isn’t development a beautiful thing?

 But not all kids grow and learn at the same pace.
-Some may have a hard time being flexible in their thinking, which can make things difficult for them.
+Some may have difficulty being flexible in their thinking, which can make things difficult for them.

 (If you have a child who is a riding thinker, then you know exactly how challenging this trait can be.)